babbleberry/rpi4-osdev/part13-interrupts/README.md

 Initialising the exception vector table
 ---------------------------------------
 In fact, interrupts are a more specific kind of _exception_ - something that, when "raised", needs the immediate attention of the processor.
-A perfect example of when an exception might occur is when bad code tries to do soemthing "impossible" e.g. divide by zero.
-The CPU needs to know how to respond when/if this happens i.e. an address of some code to run which handles this exception e.g. by printing an error to the screen.
+A perfect example of when an exception might occur is when bad code tries to do something "impossible" e.g. divide by zero.
+The CPU needs to know how to respond when/if this happens i.e. jump to an address of some code to run which handles this exception gracefully e.g. by printing an error to the screen.
 These addresses are stored in an _exception vector table_.

 _irqentry.S_ sets up a list called `vectors` which contains individual _vector entries_.
 These vector entries are simply jump instructions to handler code.